akshaysethia/PhotoCrypt/README.md

   A small code to encrypt and decrypt images using python

 # Logic used
-  -Xor gates
+  - Xor gates
-  -python
+  - Python
-  -some basic knowledge of python 😜
+  - Some basic knowledge of python 😜